-3. To sensitise readers to the gaps in representation of diverse childhood experiences in children's literature teacher is free to choose any other texts that may fit into the subtopics):
+3. To sensitise readers to the gaps in representation of diverse childhood experiences in children's literature

-- 1. Discussions on class and the notion of homogeneity of childhood - 2.
-The invisibility of gender and sexuality in mainstream discourses of childhood - 3.
-Bringing in diverse experiences of faith and cultural practices within the country - 4.
-Sensitising students to the presence of different ability groups both physical and neurodivergent
+2. The invisibility of gender and sexuality in mainstream discourses of childhood physical and neurodivergent

+3. Bringing in diverse experiences of faith and cultural practices within the country teacher is free to choose any other texts that may fit into the subtopics): Articles/Videos

+4. Sensitising students to the presence of different ability groups - both